autosuite/autolib/README.md

 ## Documentation

-> No documentation yet exists for this project.
-This may be rectified with a request in the future.
-Also,
-> coverage is currently broken: this is being worked on now.

 If you would like to contribute to this project, please read our [contributors documentation](CONTRIBUTING.md) and our [code of conduct](CODE_OF_CONDUCT.md).